Moda007/ModularStoryVis/README.md

 ## License
 Other work and this work licences are included in <a href="./Licenses/">Licenses</a> folder. <br>
 This work license is: <a href="./Licenses/LICENSE">GNU Affero General Public License v3.0</a>.

-## Note
-This code is ready to be used, however, its development is *in-progress* state.